Shuttle/shuttle-esb/src/implementations/subscription/sql.md

 PM> Install-Package Shuttle.Esb.Sql.Subscription
 ```

-Contains a sql-based `ISubscriptionManager` implementation.
+Contains a sql-based `ISubscriptionService` implementation.
 The subscription manager caches all subscriptions forever so should a new subscriber be added be sure to restart the publisher endpoint service.

 ## Registration